WCW Monday Nitro: The Night of Champions – Final broadcast

 In an attempt to save WCW and Nitro, Bischoff attempted to purchase WCW with a group of investors.
 However, although Bischoff's offer had been accepted, recently appointed Turner Broadcasting executive Jamie Kellner announced shortly after his arrival that Nitro and all WCW programming was immediately canceled on both TNT and TBS.
 Bischoff's group then withdrew their deal, as it was contingent on keeping WCW programming on some outlet.
 Instead, WCW's trademarks and certain assets (such as its video library and the contracts of 24 wrestlers), though not the promotion itself (which continued to exist as a Time Warner-owned legal entity under the name Universal Wrestling Corporation until late 2017), were bought by Vince McMahon's WWF, its long-time competitor.

 Around the time of the cancellation, WCW was preparing to make its yearly trip to Panama City, Florida for spring break.
 Since the premiere of Nitro, WCW had gone to Club La Vela or South Padre Island every March to try to gain favor with adolescent and young adult viewers who might not otherwise be tuning into the program.
 It was announced that the upcoming March 26, 2001, episode of Nitro from Panama City (which was actually held at the nearby Boardwalk Beach Resort) was to be the finale and the show was dubbed "The Night of Champions."
 The show began with McMahon appearing via satellite from Gund Arena in Cleveland, Ohio, the site of that Monday's Raw is War broadcast on TNN.
 McMahon announced his purchase of WCW to the crowd and appeared in vignettes throughout the show, including one where he terminated WCW's Jeff Jarrett on air due to bad blood the two had in the past.

 The show was unique in that all five of WCW's major championships (excluding the WCW Hardcore Championship) were defended that night and in six of the seven matches contested on the show, the faces won.
 (Traditionally WCW was seen as the promotion where heels were often the top stars as opposed to the WWF, where faces were often the top stars.
 Shawn Stasiak was the only heel to emerge victorious on the final episode of Nitro.)
-In addition, various WCW wrestlers were interviewed giving their honest, out-of-character responses to the selling of WCW.
+In addition, various WCW wrestlers were interviewed giving their honest, out-of-character responses to the sale of WCW.
 The co-main event of the evening was WCW World Heavyweight Champion Scott Steiner taking on WCW United States Heavyweight Champion Booker T in a match with both belts on the line; Booker T defeated Steiner for his fourth WCW World Heavyweight Championship while retaining the WCW United States Heavyweight Championship.